Economy. Education. Environment. Emergency Services. These are the issues Amanda champions.

 Family life and respect for all families is key to who Amanda is.

-Amanda and her husband Derek live with their teenage son, family dog, cat, and a brood of chickens at their rural Weaverville home.
+Amanda and her husband Derek, a longtime public school educator in Asheville, live with their teenage son, family dog, cat, and a brood of chickens at their rural Weaverville home.

 The family enjoys visiting national parks together on family vacations.
 They also attend church, high school sports, and Tennessee Vols football games together.